dmyers/cloudflare-ddns/README.md

 ```

 ## Option 2: Scheduled Task (cron)

-* Download and setup on your machine.

-* Install composer dependencies:

-    `$ composer install`

-* [Create an API token at Cloudflare](https://dash.cloudflare.com/profile/api-tokens) or use your global key (security risk!):

-    The token should have the following permissions (scopes):

-    * Zones - - > DNS  - - > Edit
-    * Zones - - > Zone - - > Read

-* Copy and edit the example env config file:

-    `$ cp .env.example .env`

 * Setup a scheduled task (cron job) as frequently as you want to be checked (daily is common)